manju6106/Medplus_django/README.md

 - Expiry alerts and reporting
 - Improved UI design and responsiveness

-## Requirements File
+## Requirements
-Ensure `requirements.txt` contains:

-(Add any missing packages your project needs.)
+The project depends on the following Python packages:

+Django
+Pillow

+Ensure these are included in `requirements.txt`.

+## License
+This project is free to use for learning and development.
+Add a formal license file if needed.

 ## License
 Free to use for learning and development unless a specific license is added.